AI Agent Orchestration Frameworks: A Comprehensive Guide for Enterprise Implementation

 • Workflow Patterns: Frameworks support various workflow patterns, including sequential, parallel, and conditional execution.

 • Sequential: Tasks are completed in a specific order.
+For instance, an agent must first gather customer data before another agent can analyze it.

 • Monitoring and Error Handling: Robust monitoring and error handling are essential for reliable workflows.
 Frameworks provide tools to track the progress of each task, identify bottlenecks, and handle errors gracefully.